 Having been a St. Jude student herself once upon a time gives Mrs. Stanley the ability to relate to students on a personal level and is a unique perspective she brings.
 Of course, when it comes to early childhood education and development, Mrs. Stanley has a wealth of experience in her own right.
 Not only did she graduate with a dual degree from UBC (a Bachelor of Education and a Bachelor of Arts in English), she has the pleasure of raising four young children of her own; the two oldest being current St. Jude students themselves.
 Dedicated and passionate, Mrs. Stanley has been teaching at St Jude for 12 wonderful years now and who knows… maybe one day she’ll have the privilege of inspiring students to be teachers at St. Jude themselves.

 Mr. Fitz is born and raised in North Vancouver and is a product of the CISVA Elementary and Secondary systems.
 Mr. Fitz is an avid hiker, camper, fisherman and general outdoor enthusiast.
 If he is not outdoors however, Mr. Fitz is likely eating sushi and comparing Vancouver Canucks jerseys collections with Mr. Mow.
-He also loves soccer (playing and watching), reading, video games and aquarium keeping.
+He also loves soccer (playing and watching), reading, video games, gardening and maintaining his ever-growing aquarium collection.

 Mrs. Sonia DiFonzo graduated from UBC with a Masters Degree in Education as well as a diploma in Language and Literacy Education.
 She has taught overseas in Glasgow, Scotland where she earned her postgraduate degree in Education at the University of Strathclyde.
 She is originally from Ontario where she earned her undergraduate degree at McMaster University in Sociology and graduated Summa Cum Laude.
 Mrs. DiFonzo has taught in schools near Ottawa and has taught a variety of grade levels at both Catholic and public schools.
 She has been teaching with the Catholic Independent Schools of the Vancouver Archdiocese for the past 20 years.
 Mrs. DiFonzo is passionate about teaching students the Catholic faith and is very excited about teaching grade 4 at St. Jude’s.
 She enjoys practicing her faith, taking long walks, cooking, reading, traveling and spending time with her family.